 Finally, a small number of tretinoin users may experience allergic reactions to the medication, resulting in rashes, swelling, trouble breathing, severe itching and dizziness.
 These side effects are very uncommon and require immediate medical treatment.

 On the whole, severe side effects from tretinoin are very uncommon.
-Minor side effects from the medication tend to be temporary and often disappear on their own or through the use of regular, over-the-counter skincare products such as facial moisturizer.
+Minor side effects from the medication tend to be temporary and often disappear on their own or with the use of regular, over-the-counter skincare products such as facial moisturizer.

 Would you like to learn more about the potential side effects of tretinoin?
 Our guide to common and uncommon tretinoin side effects goes into more detail about the side effects of tretinoin as an acne and anti-aging treatment, as well as the best ways to deal with side effects as a user.